 The 7th step in making DIY wood pumpkins is to find something that can be used as a stem.
 I had these leftover vintage wooden rollers from a furniture project, and I liked how they looked.
 All rusty and crusty!

 The 8th step… Drill a hole for the stem.
 You can also you those beautiful Hobby Lobby Knobs too!

 The 9th and final step in making these amazing pumpkins is to find something decorative that I can glue to them.
 I found these left-over wooden appliques that I saved from another furniture project.
 I think I’ll add them.
 You might even try stencils.
 They would look adorable too.
 Personalize them with a monogram.
 I LOVE that idea.

 Leave them as is… Wood Pumpkins

-These were so fun to make and I’m sure I’ll be making more of these.
+These were so fun to make, and I’m sure I’ll be making more of these.
 So, what do you think?
-I’d love to hear your feedback on this project, or just to know you’ve stopped by.
+I’d love to hear your feedback on this project or to know you’ve stopped by.
 It really does help me know what you like or inspire me with your creativity.
 I’m always up for an idea that I can share with others.